-During a recent media trip to Franciacortia I had the privilege of visiting La Montesa Winery.
+During a recent media trip to Franciacorta, I had the privilege of visiting La Montesa Winery.
 This is owned by the Antinori Family which is one of the oldest families in the Italian Wine Industry and extremely historical.
 I have been to their Napa Winery, Antica Winery a few years ago so it was extremely special visiting La Montesa in Italy during this media trip.
 See more of my Franciacorta Italy Winery coverage here.

 The stunning living room area we were welcomed into upon arriving.
 It’s so old and has such character and charm it feels as if you’re in someone’s home.